 A disqualifying limb impairment caused by a progressive disease (e.g., multiple sclerosis).

-NOTE: The SPE applies only to fixed deficits of the extremities, not those caused by a progressive disease.
-The driver with a deficit of an extremity caused by a progressive disease must not be certified if the driver cannot meet 49 CFR 391.41 requirements.

-Recommend not to certify if:

 Monitoring/Testing

 SPE initial and renewal applications also require a medical evaluation summary completed by either a board qualified or board certified physiatrist or orthopedic surgeon.
 You should review the report at recertification for any medical changes before determining driver certification status.